 Bullet wounds have been a constant in Dr. Marc Futernick’s career for the last two decades.

 He recalls seeing an average of seven people, nearly all men, bleed their way through the emergency room each day when he was a medical intern at Tulane University in New Orleans.
-It was a similar scene at California State University, Fresno, where Futernick did most of his emergency medicine training after school.
+It was a similar scene at UCSF-Fresno in California, where Futernick did most of his emergency medicine training after school.

 There are more than 30,000 gun deaths a year in the U.S., with more than 22,000 of those deaths attributed to suicide.
 The numbers on firearms injuries are a bit fuzzier: About 1,565 patients are taken to the emergency room for a firearm-related injury each week in the U.S., and experts suggest many other gun injuries aren’t reported.
 Emergency-room doctors are the first people to see this endless string of gun victims in the U.S., and they’ve been in the front row as gun deaths, gun injuries and the deadliness of mass shootings have increased in recent years.

 Trauma doctors have been in the spotlight since a National Rifle Association tweet questioning medical gun violence research and mocking doctors to“stay in their lane” set off a massive reaction in November.
 Waves of doctors took to social media to detail stories of gun victims and advocate for policy changes, including researching gun violence as a public health crisis.
 Some observers suggested the backlash could be a turning point in the fight over gun regulations, in the same way that the medical community helped push automobile reform and accountability for Big Tobacco.